CDL926666/1_TIBS/zongjie.md

   Especially in AI and big data, uncertainty and judging social impact are very challenging, so governance tools need constant improvement.
 - **RRI Limited to “Western Governance” Framework**
   The effects of RRI are very different in different cultures and policy environments, so local adjustment and diverse participation are needed.

 ---

-**5. Summary**

-RRI gives innovation standards for ethics and social responsibility, making companies more sustainable and socially legitimate in times of rapid technological change.
-Its core is to embed responsibility into innovation strategy and culture through the four principles of anticipation, inclusion, reflexivity, and responsiveness.
-In the future, to make RRI work in practice, there must be better laws, social co-governance, and economic incentives, so that companies can achieve both innovation and social value.

----